justinww04/face-tracking-webapp/README.md

 - Admin Controls Panel is accesible in non showcase version.
 - Real Time Facial Recognition is available in non showcase version.
 - Real Time Facial Recognition learning is available in non showcase version.
+- SMS Alert for faces shown in camera is available in non showcase versions.

 ---